Go-phie/gophie/README.md

 ## What is Gophie

 Gophie is a tool to help you search, stream and download movies from movie sites without going through all the stress of by-passing ads.
-Currently, the following sites are supported:
+Currently, the following sites are actively supported:

 ### Movies

-- NetNaija
 - FzMovies
 - BestHD
-- MyCoolMoviez
 - CoolMoviez

 ### Series